Enjoy a daily, rotating cast of local vendors offering diverse cuisines at accessible prices.

 Paid parking is available in several lots near Presidio Visitor Center and Presidio Transit Center.
 Paid parking at Crissy Field is also available in the lot next to Sports Basement.

-Presidio Pop Up offers everything from coffee to sweet treats to grab-and-go lunch options, so it’s a great alternative for anyone looking for restaurants near Crissy Field and Presidio Tunnel Tops.
+Presidio Pop Up offers everything from coffee to sweet treats to grab-and-go lunch options, so it’s a great alternative for anyone looking for food near Crissy Field and Presidio Tunnel Tops.

 There are wheelchair-accessible parking spaces in the large parking lot next to the Main Parade Lawn.
-All-gender, wheelchair-accessible restrooms can be found nearby at the Presidio Transit Center.
+Wheelchair-accessible restrooms can be found nearby at the Presidio Transit Center.

-View the list of vendors for the Fall/Winter season, which runs from October 1, 2023 through March 31, 2024.
+View the list of vendors for the Spring and Summer season, which runs from April 1, 2025 through

 Bacon, Bacon – Whether it’s breakfast, lunch or dinner, bacon is the star on this menu.
 It flavors everything from breakfast burritos to salads and Cuban or Banh Mi sandwiches.
 Sides like Bacon Mac & Cheese Balls or Bacon Fries provide an extra dose. @baconbaconsf